Non(c)esuch Ballot-Level Risk-Limiting Audits for Precinct-Count Voting Systems: Implementation considerations

 \section{Implementation considerations}

-The seed used to generate the nonces in each precinct should include entropy that even an insider cannot know, so that the IDs (and thereby the votes) cannot be linked to the order in which ballots were cast.
+The seed used to generate the nonces in each precinct should include entropy that even an insider cannot know, so that the IDs (and thereby the votes) cannot be linked to the order in which ballot cards were cast.

+The system should not timestamp the CVRs or digital images (or the files that contain them), or in effect the CVRs will have serial numbers---undermining the privacy protection the method is intended to provide.
+Since some operating systems create those timestamps automatically, there may need to be a ``scrubbing'' phase to remove or randomize the timestamps before the data are exported from the scanner.

 As with any system that can put marks on ballots, it is crucial that the imprinter cannot create, alter, or obfuscate votes.
-For instance, the imprinter should only use red or green ink and should not be physically able to print near any vote target, e.g., should only be capable of printing at the edge of a ballot card.
+For instance, the imprinter should only use red or green ink and should not be physically able to print near any vote target, e.g., should only be capable of printing near the left or right edge of a ballot card.

 To facilitate the automated retrieval of cards with particular IDs, an OCR-friendly font should be used.
-Barcodes could be used, since it is not essential to the risk-limiting property that the identifiers be human-readable (the procedure is immune to adversarial mappings), but it seems preferable to use human-readable marks.
+Barcodes or QR codes could be used, since it is not essential to the risk-limiting property that the identifiers be human-readable (the procedure is immune to adversarial mappings), but it seems preferable to use human-readable marks.